 Health and Safety Compliance refers to the means of conforming to a rule, either a specification, policy, or a standard and/or law.
 Regulatory compliance, more specifically, describes an organization’s goal in ensuring that they are aware of and take steps to comply with relevant laws, policies, and regulations.

-Health and safety compliance involve the implementation, promotion, and maintenance of the highest level of physical, mental, and social wellbeing of all employees in the workplace.
+OSHA Compliance involves the implementation, promotion, and maintenance of the highest level of physical, mental, and social wellbeing of all employees in the workplace.

 In addition to this, another important factor of health and safety compliance is that it adequately equips employees in safeguarding their own health and safety.

 Benefits of Health and Safety Compliance

 Health and Safety compliance is imperative to all employers.
 Unfortunately, a misconception of “it will never happen to me and does not really apply to me” still exists.

 However, despite this mentality, the Occupational Health and Safety Act is applicable to everyone.
 Despite the various industries in South Africa and the differences in OHS strategies for each, it is imperative for all legitimate businesses to have an adequate safety plan in place.

 Every country has its own Act to govern the way in which businesses operate, and the Occupational Health and Safety Act 85 of 1993, is the governing act as far as health and safety compliance is concerned, and adherence is compulsory.